 During After Hours at Disney’s Hollywood Studios, attractions will include:

-As such, the operative question about After Hours at Disney’s Hollywood Studios is how many rides can you accomplish?
-Narrowing that a bit further, we assume most people reading this are concerned with headliners like Slinky Dog Dash–and how much time can be saved by paying to attend After Hours versus a normal day at DHS…
+The operative question about After Hours at Disney’s Hollywood Studios is how many rides can you accomplish?
+Narrowing that a bit further, we assume most people reading this are concerned with headliners like Slinky Dog Dash–and how much time can be saved by paying to attend After Hours versus a normal day at DHS.

 During the last After Hours at Disney’s Hollywood Studios, we did the following: